Republican Georgia gubernatorial candidates Casey Cagle and Brian Kemp are heading to a July runoff election.

 Whoever wins the runoff will face Democrat Stacey Abrams in the fall.
 Abrams is seeking to become the first black female governor in the U.S.

 Here’s a look at the two candidates ahead of Tuesday's election.

 Casey Cagle has already made history in the state.
 In 2006, he became the first ever Republican elected to serve as Georgia’s lieutenant governor; prior to that, he was the youngest state senator, elected in 1994 at 28 years old.

 “It’s great to come in first place.
-We’ve got a lot more to be done,” Cagle told supporters during the May 22 primary.
+We’ve got a lot more to be done,” Cagle told supporters.
 “We are right where we need to be in terms of this runoff.”

 Cagle bills himself as a “conservative leader for Georgia” on his campaign website.